SomaLogic/SomaDataIO/README.md

 # Typical Analyses

-Although it is beyond the scope of the `SomaDataIO` package, below are 3 sample analyses that typical users/clients would perform on SomaLogic data.
-They are not intended to be a definitive guide in statistical analysis and existing packages do exist in the `R` universe that perform parts or extensions of these techniques.
-Many variations of the workflows below exist, however the framework highlights how one could perform standard *preliminary* analyses on SomaLogic data for:
+Although it is beyond the scope of the `SomaDataIO` package, below are 3 sample analyses that typical users/clients would perform on ‘SomaScan’ data.
+They are not intended to be a definitive guide in statistical analysis and existing packages do exist in the `R` ecosystem that perform parts or extensions of these techniques.
+Many variations of the workflows below exist, however the framework highlights how one could perform standard *preliminary* analyses on ‘SomaScan’ data for:

 - Two-group differential expression (*t*-test)
 - Binary classification (logistic regression)